-Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results Example: At the end of each month, using a report prepared by the registrar, we will compare the cumulative count of rehoused objects against the total number proposed for the project.
-Example: At the end of each project year, our external consultant will present results of the ongoing observation-based evaluation and compare them against our intended project results.
-Efficiency: How well resources (e.g., funds, expertise, time) are used and costs are minimized while generating maximum value for the target group iill assess our expenditures for pr I calculate the dollar value of volu system.
-Quality: How well the activities meet the requirements and expectations of the target group Example: At the beginning, the mid-point, and end of the project, we will administer a satisfaction survey to staff who have participated in the training.
-Example: We will gather opinions about our online services through questionnaires provided to every 20th user.
-Timeliness: The extent to which each task/activity is completed within the proposed timeframe Example: Every six months, our Project Director will assess the fit between our proposed Schedule of Completion and actual activity completion dates.
-Example: Each quarter, each project partner will submit to our Project Director a templated report showing their progress on meeting project milestones.
+Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results rehoused objects against the t Example: At the end of each p ooth, using a report prepared by otal number proposed for the pro roject year, our external consulta against our intended project resu oject. nt will present results of the on Efficiency: How well resources (e.g., funds, expertise, time) are used and costs are minimized while generating maximum value for the target group ill assess our expenditures for pr l calculate the dollar value of volu system.
+Quality: How well the activities meet the requirements and expectations of the target group participated in the training. mid-point, and end of the projec 2 Timeliness: The extent to which each task/activity is completed within the proposed timeframe activity completion dates. r Project Director will assess the project partner will submit to our l